revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 ```

 A.saran

-B.shan
+B.shalini

 C.sandy

 D.error

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Option b) shan.
+> Option B.shalini.

 <details><summary> <b>Explanation</b> </summary>

 > `max()` function in python returns the element with the highest value from an iterable.
 But if the elements of iterable[list, tuple, etc] are strings then it compares alphabetically and returns the maximum from them.
-In this code, the first letter of each word is 's', so it checks the 2nd letter of each word and as 'h' is greater in value then 'a' therefore it returns shan as output.
+In this code, the first letter of each word is 's', so it checks the 2nd letter of each word and as 'h' is greater in value then 'a' therefore it returns shalini as output.

   </details>
   </details>